OlivierSohn/hamazed/BACKLOG.md

-- fix : after 16 laser sounds, the effect channels are exhausted
+- do not xfade on open channel when the audio element is envelopped, i.e we need to refactor AudioOut to have more flexibility (see comments in the source code). in 'imj-bindings-audio', we will use : one outputData with xfades (until soundengine supports enveloppe-based fades) one without xfades for everything based on sine / vasine which already uses enveloppes

 - develop enveloppes:

-TODO do not xfade on open channel when the audio element is envelopped (se need to refactor AudioOut for this to have more flexibility. see comments in the source code.)

 should isPlaying return False when all requests have been handled, and the last request is "enveloppedDone" ?

-if anything, interpolation should be logarithmic, not linear to have a progressive fade in / out.
--> make both options available (linear, linear perceived).
+make "linear perceived" envelope : Logarithmic, with a negative offset, scaled:.
+* scale:
+    epsilon -> 1
+    0       -> 1

 make ADSR enveloppes, factor code between simpleEnveloppe and ADSR enveloppe to not duplicate logics.